Ill-posedness of $2\frac12$D electron MHD: Introduction

-The crucial point in our construction is to exploit the transport feature mentioned in (i).
+The crucial point in the construction of such norm inflation is to exploit the transport feature mentioned in (i).
 It is well-known that solutions of transport equation tend to lose regularity if the drift velocity is not Lipschitz, see the classical work \cite{DL, DM} for transport equation and Euler equation.
 Loss of smoothness of solutions to the 3D Euler equation due to non-Lipschitz velocity was further demonstrated in \cite{BT}.
 In the remarkable work \cite{BL1}, the authors established norm inflation for the Euler equation in borderline Sobolev spaces near Lipschitz space.

 In our case, we have a coupled system that consists a transport equation and an equation with highly singular nonlinear term.
 The main task is to construct initial data such that the component $a$ (which satisfies a transport equation) develops norm inflation, and in the same time to have the other component $b$ remain small.
-Inspired by the work \cite{CMZO} for the 2D Euler equation, we first seek a good approximating solution $(\bar a, \bar b)$ with $\bar a$ exhibiting norm inflation instantaneously and $\bar b$ under control; second, we perform perturbation analysis to show that $(a-\bar a, b-\bar b)$ stay small for a short enough time.
+Inspired by the work \cite{CMZO} for the 2D Euler equation, we first seek a good approximating solution $(\bar a, \bar b)$ with $\bar a$ exhibiting norm inflation instantaneously; second, we perform perturbation analysis to show that $a-\bar a$ stays controlled up to the norm inflation time.
 To carry out the analysis for the coupled system, the features in items (ii), (iii) and (iv) also play important roles.

+It is worth to point out that the mechanism of establishing ill-posedness in the current paper is different from that of our previous work \cite{CD-continuity, CD-mhd, CD-norm} for the Navier-Stokes equations and the magnetohydrodynamics.
+In the latter cases, the main mechanism is the high-high-low interactions of frequencies which yields ill-posedness in spaces with negative derivative exponents.